What is the Decarboxylation of Cannabis?

 What Happens Without Decarboxylation?

-Cannabis that has yet to be decarboxylated has higher levels of THCA and many health benefits.
+Cannabis that has yet to be decarboxylated has higher levels of THCA and which comes with many health benefits.
 Some of these health benefits include neuroprotective and anti-inflammatory qualities.
 THCA, on its own, isn’t intoxicating in any way.
 In order to turn this THCA into an intoxicating substance it needs to undergo decarboxylation to turn it into THC.

 Do We Need to Track the Amount of Decarboxylation?